Persoft

 Persoft, Inc., was an American computer company active from 1982 to 1999 and based in Madison, Wisconsin.
-Persoft primarily sold software for telecommunications and networking, their best known title being SmarTerm, a terminal emulator for the IBM PC.
+Persoft primarily sold software for telecommunications and networking, its best known title being SmarTerm, a terminal emulator for the IBM PC.
 The company also dabbled in hardware and other types of software.
 In 1999, Persoft was acquired by Esker S.A., a French software company, for US$5 million.

 History

 Persoft, Inc., was founded in Madison, Wisconsin, on August 1, 1982 by Ed Harris, a freelance computer consultant and software developer since 1964, and Robert Janoski, Harris's friend and colleague.
 Harris had been enrolled at the University of Wisconsin-Madison seeking a post-graduate degree in clinical psychology before founding Persoft with Janoski.
 The two formed the company after noticing the dearth of software for the IBM Personal Computer (IBM PC) relative to its rapid growth in the microcomputer market.
 Harris in particular saw a need for a terminal emulator for the IBM PC so that the computer could interface with the then-ubiquitous minicomputers and mainframes from DEC, Data General, and others.

 The company was founded on a shoestring budget: US$4,000 in startup capital and two IBM PCs.
 Harris was named Persoft's CEO, while Janoski was its vice president.
 Harris's home basement served as Persoft's first headquarters; he and Janoski developed the company's first software and assembled the packages from there.
 Its first product was SmarTerm, a terminal emulator package.
 The company took out advertisements in PC Magazine, and together they earned $169,000 in fiscal year 1983.
-In summer 1986, Persoft introduced Referee, a utility for managing and preventing conflicts between terminate-and-stay-resident programs within DOS for the IBM PC.
+In summer 1986, Persoft introduced Referee, a utility for managing and preventing conflicts between terminate-and-stay-resident programs for IBM PC compatibles.
 Sales in Referee were strong, while growth in SmarTerm sales remained steady.
 By 1987 Persoft brought in $158,000 in profit on $4.2 million in sales and employed 90 workers from a 26,000-square-foot office in Madison.
 Janoski by this point had left due to differences in vision for the company's future; he was replaced by Tom Wolfe, a polymath who worked as a computer consultant, a non-practicing lawyer, a realtor, and a soil tester.